OSU-BMBL/scDEAL/README.md

 No non-standard hardware are required for the software.

 ## Installation guide
+### Instructions
 The software is a stand alone python scirpt package.
 It can be download and installed with this github repository:

 ```
 git clone https://github.com/OSU-BMBL/scDEAL.git
 ```

+### Typical install time
+Or download the .zip file form the repository/ acuire the .zip file then decompress .zip file.
-Installation time is depened on the network speed of user.
+The download time depends on the network speed of user.
+No extra compile or installation time is required to run our main script.
+The installation time of dependencies is normally 1 minute per package.

 ## Data preparation
+### Data download

-Please create two directories 'data' and 'data/GSE110894' and store the data download from the [data](https://bmbl.bmi.osumc.edu/downloadFiles/scdeal/) link inside.:
+Please create a directory 'scDEAL/data/GSE110894' and store the data downloaded from the [data](https://bmbl.bmi.osumc.edu/downloadFiles/scdeal/) link inside.:

 [https://bmbl.bmi.osumc.edu/downloadFiles/scdeal/](https://bmbl.bmi.osumc.edu/downloadFiles/scdeal/)